GovTechSG/seed-documentation/onboard-device/public-officer.md

 Before proceeding with the SEED (Secure Engineering Environment for Developers) onboarding process as a public officer, ensure you meet the following prerequisites:

 - Your TechPass login ID must match your work email, typically associated with a WOG (Whole-of-Government) account.
 For example, john_doe@moe.gov.sg or john_doe_from.cognizant@tech.gov.sg.
+- Remove all existing [conflicting software and MDM (Company Account)](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/seed-prerequisites?id=uninstall-existing-software) from your device before you start to onboarding to SEED.

 <!-- tabs:start -->